As of December 20, 2019

 What information do you collect about me?

-The information that we collect about you generally falls into three categories:
+The information that we collect about you falls into these general categories:

-- Information that you provide.
-We may collect information that you choose to provide to us (including in comments or other user content that you submit to us or when you subscribe to our newsletter(s) or provide us with content for our site).
-This may include information such as your name, e-mail address, year of birth, gender, zip code, country, mailing address, and credit card number or other billing information.
-We may ask you for information when you register or subscribe, or at other times—such as when you enter a contest or participate in a promotion, when you provide content, or when you order products from us.
+• Information that you provide.
+We may collect information that you choose to provide to us (including content that you submit to us or when you subscribe to our newsletter(s) or provide us with content for our site).
+This may include information such as your name, e-mail address, phone number, year of birth, gender, zip code, country, postal address, user name, password, and password reminder questions and answers.
+We may ask you for information when you register or subscribe, or at other times—such as when you enter a contest, take a survey, participate in a promotion, provide content, or order products from us.
 We may be required by law to collect certain personal data about you or as a consequence of any contractual relationship we have with you.
 Failure to provide this information may prevent or delay the fulfillment of these obligations.

-- Automated information.
+• Automated information.
 Using technologies that are widely used on the Internet, such as cookies, web beacons, and other technologies, we also may automatically collect information about your computer or mobile device and online activity when you access the Services.
 For example, when you visit thedailybeast.com, we may collect your Internet Protocol (IP) address, your browser type and operating system, as well as information about which pages you visit and the page, if any, that referred you to our sites or that you visit after our sites.
-Similarly, when you use our mobile application, we may collect information about your mobile device, such as the type of mobile device you use or your device identifier.
+Similarly, when you use our mobile applications, we may collect information about your mobile device, such as the type of mobile device you use or your device identifier.

-We may combine the information that we collect with information that we obtain from other sources, such as our owners, including IAC, our past and present affiliates, including other IAC companies, and our business partners and service providers, and through our subscription process.
+• Information from other sources.
+We may combine the information that we collect with information that we obtain from other sources, such as our owners, including IAC, our past and present affiliates, including other IAC companies, and our business partners, licensees, contractors, and service providers.
 For example, we may ask a service provider to supply us with demographic information or updated contact information for you.
-Also, we may receive information from the U.S. Postal Service to help us update the address on your print subscription if you move.
+For more information about the third parties from which we collect your personal data, please contact us at the contact information below.

 How do you use this information?